IamMU/Fancy-Print/CONTRIBUTING.md

 - Overly commented code may be merged but is not recommended.
 Be sure to write good comments that are informative and not too long.

-> PR's will not be accepted unless they have been thoroughly tested and explained, and screenshots should also be provided in the PR.
+> PRs will not be accepted unless they have been thoroughly tested and explained, and screenshots should also be provided in the PR.

 Thanks for going through all that 😉.
 <br>